pb96git/Numerical-Solutions-for-Partial-Differential-Equations/README.md

 # Numerical-Solutions-for-Partial-Differential-Equations

 This repository contains codes and documentation developed as part of the PhD course Numerical Solutions for Partial Differential Equations at the University of South-Eastern Norway(USN).
 As a course material books used are: Finite Difference Computing with PDEs: A Modern Software Approach by Hans Petter Langtangen and Svein Linge and
 Riemann solvers and numerical methods for fluid dynamics: a practical introduction by Toro, E. F.

     The code is currently in development and serves as a learning tool for:
     Part 1:  Solving ODEs of 1-degree-of-freedom (1DOF) vibration systems.
+(September 2024)
     Part 2:  Solving 1D wave PDEs with option of variable velocity.
-    Part 3:  Solving 1D and 2D diffusion PDEs.
+(October 2024) Part 3:  Solving 1D and 2D diffusion PDEs.
+(November 2024)

     How to Use: